 Lenovo makes many laptops, from expensive workstation machines to budget laptops like this one.
 This is the first laptop on our list, the Lenovo IdeaPad S145.

-The machine houses an Intel Pentium Gold CPU, a dual-core CPU suited for entry-level processing tasks and no more than that.
+The machine houses an Intel Pentium Gold CPU, a dual-core processor suited for entry-level processing tasks and not much more than that.
 In this price range, it is hard to find a great CPU, but this will still do the trick.

-The CPU has an integrated Intel UHD Graphics 610 chip, this can handle some entry-level gaming.
-Games like Minecraft, CSGO, and Dirt Rally will run at around 30 FPS on the lowest settings.
+The CPU has an integrated Intel UHD Graphics 610 chip, this can handle some entry-level games like Minecraft, CSGO, and Dirt Rally that will run at around 30 FPS on the lowest settings.

 The memory on this PC is great as 16 gigabytes of DDR4 high-speed memory is a lot.
-Lots of RAM means that multitasking is easier, you can have Adobe Photoshop open while watching a video on Chrome.
-Also, RAM helps a lot with file transfers, meaning that the CPU has to work much less, and since we have an entry-level CPU, the RAM helps very much to take stress off of the processor.
+Lots of RAM means that multitasking is easier, you can have a regular Adobe Photoshop file open or have several tabs open on Chrome like YouTube for music and Wikipedia for research.

-Storage on this laptop is also great coming in at 512 gigabytes of SSD storage.
-It is enough storage for all your files, games, and programs it will last you for a long time.
+Storage on this 400 dollar gaming laptop is also great coming in at 512 gigabytes of SSD storage.
+It is enough storage for all your files, games, and programs it will last you for some time.
 It is SSD storage, meaning that file transfers and boot times are much faster than on traditional hard disk drives.

 Something to note about this price range is that the laptop displays are usually 768p instead of 1080p.
 The HD displays will appear blurry compared to FHD displays, but it is still HD quality and the content on the screen will be easily readable.

 The battery life on this laptop is also lackluster, coming in at only around 3-4 hours, but these are compromises to be made.
-The laptop has a decent GPU, RAM, and storage and will be a great, long-lasting, reliable machine for both gaming and productivity.
+This is our choice for the best gaming laptop under 400 dollars as it has a decent GPU, a lot of RAM, and large storage capacity making it a great, long-lasting, reliable machine for both gaming and productivity.

 2. HP Ryzen 3 (Second Choice – a good option for low level gaming)